home-assistant/home-assistant.io/source/_integrations/xiaomi_ble.markdown

 ## Supported device classes

 It is possible that we detect your device because it uses the MiBeacon protocol but don't yet support any or all of its sensors.
 We currently actively test devices with the following sensor classes.
   - Temperature
   - Humidity
   - Moisture
   - Illumination
   - Conductivity
   - Formaldehyde
   - Consumable
   - Voltage
   - Battery

 It also supports the following classes of binary sensors:
+  - Door
   - Light
+  - Moisture
+  - Motion
+  - Opening
   - Smoke
+  - Toothbrush

+And also supports the following events:
+  - Motion detected (MUE4094RT only)
-- Moisture
+  - Button press

-The entities for the sensor classes are added after the values are first received.
+The entities are added after the values are first received.
 This means entities for values that are broadcasted at a lower interval (e.g., battery) might show up later.

 ## Encryption